Bennykillua/Everything-Data/README.md

 - Benny Ifeanyi on [Twitter](https://twitter.com/Bennykillua) or [Linkedin](https://www.linkedin.com/in/ifeanyi-iheagwara/)

-- Temidayo Andrew Omoniyi on [Twitter](https://twitter.com/kiddojazz) or [Linkedin](https://www.linkedin.com/in/temidayo-omoniyi-mct/?originalSubdomain=ng) or
+- Temidayo Andrew Omoniyi on [Twitter](https://twitter.com/kiddojazz) or [Linkedin](https://www.linkedin.com/in/temidayo-omoniyi-mct/?originalSubdomain=ng)

 The GitHub Octodex images used in this repo was gotten from the [offical website](https://octodex.github.com/)